mastercoin-MSC/QA/TestPlanSkeleton.md

 ### Blockchain download

-Run Bitcoin-Qt for the first time on a clean system.
+Run the RC on a clean system.

 EXPECT: